 Collaborative Teaching Practices: Shared efforts to enhance instructional quality and drive educational progress.

-Our research advances the United Nations Sustainable Development Goals by developing scientific solutions that promote sustainability and global well-being.
-We focus on environmentally responsible technologies that address urgent challenges in energy, water, health, and the environment, accelerating progress toward a cleaner, healthier, and more resilient future.
+Our research contribute directly to the United Nations Sustainable Development Goals by fostering scientific solutions that support sustainability and global well-being.
+Projects address critical needs in clean energy, water quality, health, and environmental protection, driving progress toward a more resilient and equitable world.

-We contribute to the 14 Grand Challenges for Engineering in the 21st Century through advances in materials science, environmental remediation, and sustainable energy.
-Our work develops technologies that confront critical environmental issues while strengthening resilience, supporting a more sustainable and equitable world.
+Our work responds to the 14 Grand Challenges for Engineering in the 21st Century through advances in materials science, environmental remediation, and renewable energy.
+Research outcomes address urgent environmental problems, strengthen resilience, and support sustainable development across communities and industries.

 Make Solar Energy Economical